juny58/nested-menu/src/app/menu/menu.component.md

 At this moment, the API is not populated with data.
 So we created a `menu.json` and put the data according to the interface that suits.

+I am using the service to call the api but at this moment, as said already, data is coming from local json file due to unavailability of data.

 ## Important constants
 The `menu-block`'s width is taken as 150px